 Using flash color gels for special effects lighting

-Once you’ve mastered these lighting techniques you can take it to the next level and create even more unique images by using gel’s when you technically don't need to use them.
+Once you’ve mastered these lighting techniques you can take it to the next level and create even more color gel photos by using gel’s when you technically don't need to use them.

-When you throw a warming gel on a flash and shoot in daylight with a daylight white balance, the subject will appear warmer and the sky will look correct.
+When you throw a warming flash filter on and shoot in daylight with a daylight white balance, the subject will appear warmer and the sky will look correct.
 If you change the white balance to incandescent/tungsten, you’ll get a more bluish/purple sky and the subject will be correctly balanced!

 These are some of the most fun to work with since you can use them to literally “paint with light” and create unique details in an image.
 Try to think outside the box to really get the most out of your flash gels, and most importantly, have fun while you are out shooting.